-The following table sets forth information, as of March 25, 2022, concerning the beneficial ownership of Arconic common stock by: (i) each current director and each director nominee; (ii) each of our named executive officers; and (iii) all current directors and executive officers as a group.
+The following table sets forth information, as of March 24, 2023, concerning the beneficial ownership of Arconic common stock by: (i) each current director and each director nominee; (ii) each of our named executive officers; and (iii) all current directors and executive officers as a group.
 Each person listed in the following table had sole voting and investment power of the shares shown, except as noted in the footnotes below.
 The business address for each person listed in the table below is 201 Isabella Street, Suite 400, Pittsburgh, PA 15212-5872.

 Amount and Nature of Beneficial

 Name of Beneficial Owner Ownership (1) Percent of Class (1)

 Non-Employee Directors

-William F. Austen (2) 37,712
+William F. Austen (2) 53,137

-Christopher L. Ayers (2) 85,661
+Christopher L. Ayers (2) 91,086

-Margaret S. Billson (2) 20,092
+Margaret S. Billson (2) 25,517

-Jacques Croisetiere (2) 20,092
+Jacques Croisetiere (2) 25,517

-Elmer L. Doty (3) 78,428
+Elmer L. Doty (3) 83,853

-Carol S. Eicher (2) 20,092
+Carol S. Eicher (2) 25,517

-Frederick A. Henderson (2) 37,499
+Frederick A. Henderson (2) 42,924

+Ellis A. Jones (4) 4,533

-E. Stanley O'Neal (2) 140,205
+E. Stanley O'Neal (2) 151,609

-Jeffrey Stafeil (2) 20,092
+Jeffrey Stafeil (2) 25,517

-Named Executive Officers
+Executive Officers

-Timothy D. Myers (4) 204,777
+Timothy D. Myers (5) 533,484

-Erick R. Asmussen (5) 26,999
+Erick R. Asmussen (6) 99,778

-Melissa M. Miller (6) 66,216
+Diana B. Perreiah (7) 137,999

-Mark J. Vrablec (7) 80,774
+Mark J. Vrablec (8) 127,009

-Diana C. Toman (8) 915
+Robert L. Woodall (9) 28,200

-All Current Directors and Executive Officers, as a Group (14 persons total) 839,554
+All Current Directors and Executive Officers, as a Group (17 persons total) 1,556,792 1.57%

-\ Indicates ownership of less than 1% of the total outstanding shares.
+Indicates ownership of less than 1% of the total outstanding shares.

 (1) The securities "beneficially owned" by a person are determined in accordance with the definition of "beneficial ownership" set forth in the regulations of the SEC.
 Shares of common stock currently issuable or issuable within 60 days of the record date are deemed to be outstanding in computing the beneficial ownership and percentage of beneficial ownership of the person holding such securities, but are not deemed to be outstanding in computing the percentage of beneficial ownership of any other person.
-Percentages are based on 105,784,425 shares of common stock outstanding as of March 25, 2022.
+Percentages are based on 99,424,955 shares of common stock outstanding as of March 24, 2023.
 Beneficial ownership may be disclaimed as to certain of the securities.
-Equivalent shares held in the Deferred Compensation Plan or the Deferred Fee Plan, which do not settle in shares, are excluded.
-PRSUs, which vest on performance, and RSUs that have not vested and do not vest within 60 days of March 25, 2022, are excluded.
+Equivalent shares held in the Deferred Compensation Plan, which do not settle in shares, are excluded.
+PRSUs, which vest on performance, and RSUs that have not vested and do not vest within 60 days of March 24,2023, are excluded.
+PRSUs granted to executive officers in 2020, which the performance was determined as of December 31, 2022 and which vest within 60 days of March 24, 2023, and RSUs granted to executive officers in 2020, which vest within 60 days of March 24, 2023, are included.
+The actual shares received upon vesting of these PRSUs and RSUs will be net of withholding of shares to satisfy tax obligations related to such vesting.
+Total shares beneficially owned do not reflect the impact of tax withholdings with respect to the foregoing RSUs and PRSUs.

-(2) Includes 4,252 RSUs that vest within 60 days.
+(2) Includes 5,425 RSUs that vest within 60 days.

-(3) Includes 1,500 shares held by the Elmer L. Doty Revocable Trust f/b/o surviving spouse and/or children, for which Mr. Doty's spouse serves as trustee, and 4,252 RSUs that vest within 60 days.
+(3) Includes 1,500 shares held by the Elmer L. Doty Revocable Trust f/b/o surviving spouse and/or children, for which Mr. Doty's spouse serves as trustee, and 5,425 RSUs that vest within 60 days.